 Rising to 365m above the Clyde Estuary The Slacks is an area of open hillside overlooking the Erskine Bridge.
 It offers mainly fast running, though with small sections of deeper heather, and contains interesting contour and rock detail.
 Its distance from any car parking options make it unsuitable for holding events on, but it is a useful small training area.
 The map is being extended to the south and west.
 Like many open moors it is best appreciated at night.

 A new orienteering map of Whitelee windfarm, commissioned by East Renfrewshire Council, who hold the copyright.
-Clydeside Orienteers have been working with the Whitelee rangers to produce a series of permanent courses, which will launch shortly in 2013.
+Clydeside Orienteers worked with the Whitelee rangers to produce a series of permanent courses (beginners, intermediate, advanced and 10k challenge).
+Maps are available at the visitor centre.
 Open moorland, wind turbines, detailed contour features and amazing views.

 Open moorland beside Muirshiel Country Park.
 Nice contour features and a lot of surprising rock on the top of Craig Minnan.
-The Country Park visitor centre has toilets with hot showers for those that want them.
+The Country Park visitor centre has toilets.